 Not sure where to stay yet – read my Best Area to Stay in Bangkok tips!

-Where to eat: Bangkok is known for its street food – with everything from fresh fruit, grilled chicken and fish balls to many more exotic choices available along the road!
+Where to eat & drink: Bangkok is known for its street food – with everything from fresh fruit, grilled chicken and fish balls to many more exotic choices available along the road!
 Just make sure it’s a busy stall and you’ll be safe!
 But it has evolved to offer creative restaurants as well, from the always good local food to many international options.
 Soulfood Mahanakorn is one of my favorite Thai restaurants (with great cocktails, too) and Pladip is a hip and trendy alternative!

 What to do: Any first visit to Bangkok should include a ride on the Chao Phraya River, the old highway of the city, and a visit to the Grand Palace and Wat Po, the historic and spiritual center of the country!
 While you are on the river, check out the Asiatique Market, a modern version of the bustling street markets, offering all the things a visitor might want, including lots of food!